vracton/vracton/README.md

 - A microcontroller spoon I designed, fabricated, and programmed all for adventurers.

 **[VEX Robotics Code](https://github.com/vracton/8995V-2023-24)**
 - Code I wrote for the 2023-2024 VEX Robotics game Over Under.
 Made for my team `8995V` - Vertex!
+We ended up qualifying to our state's quarterfinals with this.

 **Science Olympiad Code**
 - C++ microcontroller code for the Science Olympiad events Robot Tour and Electric Vehicle